Cuprate/monero-book/src/consensus_rules/blocks.md

 ### Key Images

-There must be no duplicate key images in the block[^no-duplicate-ki].
+There must be no duplicate key images in the block[^no-duplicate-ki], or the whole chain.

 ### Previous ID